EventStore/documentation/docs/tutorials/HTTP_Connector.md

 ---
 ## **Tutorial: Setting up and using an HTTP Sink in EventStoreDB**

+Connectors make it easy to integrate EventStoreDB data into other systems.
+Each connector runs on the server-side and uses a catch-up subscription to receive events, filter or transform them, and push them to an external system via a sink.

-This step-by-step tutorial guides you through setting up and using the **HTTP Sink** in EventStoreDB.
+This step-by-step tutorial guides you through setting up a connector using the **HTTP Sink** in EventStoreDB.
 This feature allows EventStoreDB to push event data to an http endpoint.

+The following are the available sinks:

+1. Kafka Sink
+2. MongoDB Sink
+3. RabbitMQ Sink
+4. HTTP Sink
+5. Logger Sink
+6. Serilog Sink

 #### **Prerequisites**